By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 Weak: 1:1 observation maintained.
 Patient in room.

 Strong: 1415: 1:1 observation.
 Patient lying in bed, facing wall, eyes open.
 Declined to engage in conversation.
 Denied SI/HI when asked directly.
-Breathing regular, no signs of distress.
+Breathing regularly, with no signs of distress.
+Agrees to let staff know if thoughts or feelings change.
+States they feel safe in the hospital.

 1:1 observation documentation must reflect your actual observations during each check, rather than merely stating your presence.
 The chart should clearly demonstrate your assessment of the patient's status and safety during every observation interval.